Papayaplayer/papayaplayer/README.md

 	<li>All parameters (height, width, link) are required!</li>
 	<li>Please, use all files from release catalog.
 Then, when you change the server, the service will continue to work.</li>
 </ul>

+<h1>How it works</h1>:
+	<li>the code in the header block - refers to github for a file that gives the current non-banned server addresses.</li>
+	<li>data-locate - allows you to configure the language.
+Now there are 2 of them, but there will be more in the future.</li>
+	<li>data-search - allows you to turn on and off the torrent aggregator search service.</li>
+	<li>data-height and data-width - allow you to set the height and width of the player window.</li>
+	<li>data-link - allows you to set the torrent “by default".</li>